LAKERS TOGETHER: COVID vaccine required by September 30. Face coverings required indoors.

 Therapeutic Recreation/Recreation Therapy at Grand Valley

-Therapeutic recreation/recreation therapy is a four-year program, plus one semester of internship, which leads to a bachelor of science degree.
+The therapeutic recreation major leads to a Bachelor of Science degree.
 The program offers a highly articulated and sequenced curriculum.
-All students must seek advising from a department faculty member before embarking on the program.
-The baccalaureate curriculum provides educational opportunities that prepare students for entry level positions in therapeutic recreation/recreation therapy.
-Students are prepared to meet consumer health needs in a dynamic and culturally diverse world by completing a comprehensive curriculum that includes theoretical and practical experience and application.
+All students must seek advising from a program faculty member before embarking on the program.
+The baccalaureate curriculum provides educational opportunities that prepare students for entry level positions in therapeutic recreation.
+Graduates are prepared to meet patient/client health needs in a dynamic and culturally diverse world by completing a comprehensive curriculum that includes theoretical and practical experience and application.
 Students need to be able to use clinical reasoning skills such as problem solving, formulating concepts, making judgments, analyzing behaviors and tasks, and determining appropriate intervention.
 The following abilities are important for students to possess for the therapeutic recreation profession: commitment to learning, interpersonal skills, communication skills, effective use of time and resources, use of constructive feedback, professionalism, responsibility, critical thinking, and stress management skills.

 - Application form.